sgorgun/matrix-operations-task-python/README.md

 <br/>

-Please use the template `tasks/matrix_operations:transpose` for the implementation .
+Please use the template `tasks/matrix_operations:transpose` for the implementation.

 ### Exercise 2: Add two given matrices